-- Policy: you can add and edit filters and policies for the role selected during logon, and apply policies to that role's managed clients.
-The Delegated Administration page lists all the roles to which you are assigned, allowing you to view each role's managed clients and reporting permissions. - Reporting: you have the combined reporting permissions of all your roles.
-For example, suppose you are assigned to 3 roles, with reporting permissions as follows: - Role 1: no reporting - Role 2: report on managed clients only, investigative reports only - Role 3: report on all clients, full access to all reporting features
+- Policy: you can add and edit filters and policies for the role selected during logon, and apply policies to that role's managed clients. - Reporting: you have the combined reporting permissions of all your roles.
+For example, suppose you are assigned to 3 roles, with reporting permissions as follows: - Role 1: no reporting - Role 2: investigative reporting only - Role 3: report on all clients, full access to all reporting features